kgisl/pythonFDP/notes/designLecture.md

 # Designing and Delivering Effective Lectures

+## Important Takeaways

+1.
+2. Tip #6 - **"Activity breaks,"** as they are often called, do not simply break up the monotony of a lecture; when done effectively, they provide participants with formal opportunities to process, review, and apply the material.
+3. Tip #9 - ***the only thing more contagious than enthusiasm "is the lack of it."***

+4. Tip #10 - Don't ask the question - "Do you have any questions?"

 *"College is a place where the professor's lecture notes go straight to the students' lecture notes, without passing through the brains of either."- **Mark Twain***

 *"Some people talk in their sleep.
 Lecturers talk while other people sleep." - **Albert Camus***